 Florida SouthWestern's Foreign Language Department employs a common course assessment in both French and Spanish courses to measure student progress in course level objectives in an effort to improve instruction.
-What follows is a drilldown of findings for both disciplines (French and Spanish) for the fall 2019 assessment.
+What follows is a drilldown of findings for both disciplines (French and Spanish) for the spring 2020 assessment.

-4.1 French
+4.1 FRENCH